 - Performance - The Odyssey has a 280-horsepower and direct-injected engine.

 According to Edmunds.com, the Odyssey is a great buy, but the second row seating can be hard to remove and there is no folding third row seats.
 However, Cars.com did list the Odyssey among the most American made cars.

 Although the cheapest car models can vary from year to year, you can expect to find budget offerings from the following manufacturers according to KBB Online:

 Getting a Good Deal

 Even on the lower-priced end of the car spectrum, it's important to do your homework to get a good deal.
 If you compare prices between dealerships and negotiate well, you'll likely be able to purchase your new car for well below the MSRP.
-In fact, if you buy during the late fall or take advantage of rebates, you may be able to save hundreds or even thousands of dollars.
+In fact, if you buy during the late fall or take advantage of vehicle rebates, you may be able to save hundreds or even thousands of dollars.

-Don't Forget Cost of Ownership
+Don't Forget the Cost of Ownership

 The MSRP is just one measure of a car's price.
-While the five cars listed here are the cheapest new vehicles on the market, it's always a good idea to consider cost of ownership.
+While the five cars listed here are some of the cheapest new vehicles on the market, it's always a good idea to consider cost of ownership.
 As you compare vehicles, be sure to add in the projected cost of fuel, maintenance, insurance, financing fees, and repairs.
 Also, pay attention to how well a car holds its value.
 These factors will help you determine which vehicle is truly the cheapest new car on the market.